CryptoDevWill/twitter-v2-simple/README.md

 ```

 ### Get a users details
 Get the details of a single user.
-Pass the twitter username as an argument.
+Pass the Twitter username as an argument.
 ```js
 //Async Function
 const user = await twitter.getUser('twitter')